 The Argument for Rawls’s Principles

 Rawls’s official argument is that the parties in the original position would prefer his principles of justice to utilitarianism.
-Since the decision by the parties in the original position is guaranteed to be fair, Rawls maintains, the fact that they favor his principles over utilitarianism is a reason why we should also prefer his principles over utilitarianism.
+Since the decision by the parties in the original position is guaranteed to be fair, Rawls maintains, the fact that they favor his principles shows that those are the principles of justice.

 Choosing the Best Worst